 This role will make a really difference to those attending hospital, can you help?

-The Emergency Departments (ED) at St James’s Hospital & Leeds General Infirmary are extremely busy areas that see a huge number of patients, visitors, carers and family members each day.
+The Emergency Department (ED) at St James’s Hospital is an extremely busy area that see a huge number of patients, visitors, carers and family members each day.
 We know that these hospital areas can be difficult to navigate due to their size and complexity, with people often becoming lost, confused, and anxious.
 Those visiting are often unwell, worried, and unsure of who to approach to ask for information on; directions, services on sites, amenities, onwards travel and additional support.

 We will also be offering additional training to volunteers in this role including supporting those with additional needs, or sight or visual impairment, and wheelchair training.